 For nearly five decades, scientists have increasingly realized what companies like Johnson & Johnson refuse to admit: using talcum powder as a feminine hygiene product may increase a woman’s risk of ovarian and cervical cancer.

 Companies that make or distribute baby powder and products like Shower to Shower are aware of the research indicating an increased risk of cancer, and they have clear knowledge that women use these products for feminine hygiene.
 Nonetheless, most of these companies refuse to warn consumers of the risk.
-The Bart Bernard Law Firm is here to help women and families in Louisiana impacted by talcum powder-related cancer hold these companies accountable.
+The Bart Bernard Injury Lawyers is here to help women and families in Louisiana impacted by talcum powder-related cancer hold these companies accountable.

 Johnson & Johnson has been using talcum powder as a skin product for over a century.
 In 1894, it began providing talc to users of its medicated bandages in order to soothe skin irritation.
 When the customers began using the powder on their babies’ diaper rashes, Johnson & Johnson introduced its Toilet and Baby Powder.